GuangtengMeng/otree-prodserver-setup/source/step1.rst

 ======================================

 This step requires the installation scripts to be downloaded and currently being logged in as ``root``.
-Read :ref:`requirements` if this is not the case.
+Read :ref:`preparations` if this is not the case.

 Quick Setup
 ^^^^^^^^^^^